guoqingbao/guoqingbao.github.io/_pages/about.md

 Industry Work experience
 ======
 * **Senior Staff Research Scientist** in Enflame (04/2022 – )
-  * ML system/framework optimization (on emerging hardware)
+  * ML system/framework optimization (on DSA/AI Chips)
 * **Senior Software Engineer** in iQiYi.com (11/2011 – 07/2016)
   * Architecture design and development of a cross-platform video streaming system
   * Design and implementation of a universal video streaming model which has high extensibility and reliability